 - Does eating hot or spicy food change your body temperature?

-- Does mint gum or mouthwash really chill your mouth?
+- Can chewing mint gum or using mouthwash really chill your mouth?

 - Will chilling an onion before cutting it keep you from crying?